 Chris joined Watsi on April 23rd, 2015.
 Eight years ago, Chris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Chris' most recent donation traveled 8,800 miles to support Souhaimy, a 20-year-old hardworking student from Cambodia, to fund ear surgery to relieve him of pain and infections.
+Chris' most recent donation traveled 8,800 miles to support Puttra, a 17-year-old student from Cambodia, to fund nasal surgery.

 Souhaimy is a 20-year-old student from Cambodia.
 He is from a rural area and has four brothers.
 His father is a construction worker, and his mom sells fried noodles from a street cart.
 In his free time, he and his friends play soccer, go on social media, and do homework under a tree near their house.
 When he was a child, Souhaimy had an ear infection.
 This infection caused a cholesteatoma, or abnormal skin growth, to develop in the middle ear behind the ear drum.
 For this reason, Souhaimy experiences hearing loss, tinnitus, and ear discharge.
 It is difficult for him to hear and he is regularly taking various medications, but to no avail.
 Souhaimy traveled to our medical partner's care center to receive treatment.
 On February 9th, he will undergo a mastoidectomy procedure in his left ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre, is requesting $926 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 He said, "I hope my ear is better after surgery.
 I am embarrassed about the discharge and I can't remember my ear ever feeling normal."